 The story of living in a haunted house with a dead pony in the barn and an upstairs full of dog poop before moving into a cabin off-the-grid and moving out right before the first snow.
 An oddly sweet personal story from long ago by the ever-prolific DJ Frederick.
-12 pages, half-letter size.

-Dj Fred muses on the state of radio in 2012; some thoughts from radio listeners; Occupy Shortwave; Amateur Radio Hurricane Watch Network saves lives; an interview with Gabriel Syme from The Voice of Next Thursday; an awesome feature on John Peel by Pete Polanyk; and more.
-24 pages, half-letter size.
+Dj Fred muses on the state of radio.
+Some thoughts from radio listeners; Occupy Shortwave; Amateur Radio Hurricane Watch Network saves lives; an interview with Gabriel Syme from The Voice of Next Thursday; an awesome feature on John Peel by Pete Polanyk; and more.

 A revised second edition!
 Best feature in this issue: a piece on the Victorian Internet.
 Totally fascinating.
-Pirate radio, shortwave radio, amateur radio and letterpress (awesome!), 20 college stations to listen to, an interview with Alan Maxwell of KIPM, and more.
-28 pages, half letter-size.
+Plus: Pirate radio, shortwave radio, amateur radio and letterpress (awesome!), 20 college stations to listen to, an interview with Alan Maxwell of KIPM, and more.

 A revised second edition of the most eclectic issue of Paper Radio yet!
 The first broadcast from a train, Space Pirate Radio, radio hero Robert J. Lurtsema, Taylor Swift satire, interview with NH radio legend Ed Brouder (author of Granite & Ether), interview with Darian from Edible Onion, and more.